Successful staffing agencies have a keen understanding of the costs and other factors that impact their bill rates.

 There isn’t a template or simple rubric for pricing your staffing business.
 That's because there are many factors to consider when calculating the profit you will expect to earn from a job placement.
 Although this guide doesn’t cover every factor for calculating net profit that may be relevant to your specific staffing agency, we do cover the primary elements you need to understand.

 By understanding the important components below, you will have a better understanding of the status of your business and how you can adjust the staffing markup to achieve better profit margins.

-To understand How to Compare Employer of Record (EOR) Services to optimizes your staffing firm’s compliance and efficiencies download our FREEE-Book to increase profits while lowering your overall risk.
+To understand how to compare Employer of Record (EOR) services to optimize your staffing firm’s compliance and efficiencies, download our FREEE-Book to increase profits while lowering your overall risk.